littleosbook/littleosbook/getting_to_c.md

         resb KERNEL_STACK_SIZE                  ; reserve stack for the kernel
 ~~~

-We can use uninitialized memory because before any stack location is read from,
-it should be written to.
+There is no need to worry about the use of uninitialized memory for the stack,
+since it is not possible to read a stack location that have not been written.
+A (correct) program can not pop an element from the stack
+without having pushed an element onto the stack.
+Therefore, the memory
+locations of the stack will always be written to before they are being read.

 The stack pointer is then set up by pointing `esp` to the end of the
 `kernel_stack` memory: